TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 #### Elastic Block Store Volumes

-You can attach as many of these as you like.
-The AWS SLA guarantess atleast 99.999% availability, but even if the drive does fail, the data has already been duplicated and is revived asap.
-There are four EBS volumes, two using solid state drive (SSDs) and two using the older spinning hard drives (HDDs).
+* You can attach as many of these as you like.
+The AWS SLA guarantess atleast 99.999% availability, but even if the drive does fail, the data has already been duplicated within its avilability zone and is revived asap.
+* There are four EBS volumes, two using solid state drive (SSDs) and two using the older spinning hard drives (HDDs).
 An IOPS means input/output operations per second.

 * The EBS Root Volumes are where the OS is stored
 * By default, the root EBS volume is deleted on termination
 * EBS Root Volumes of your Default AMIs cannot be encrypted.
 The additional volumes can be though

-### EBS-Provisioned IOPS SSD - For applications requireing intense rates of I/O operations | 32k IOPS/vol |  500MB/s max throughput/vol
+### Provisioned IOPS SSD (API name io1) - For applications requireing intense rates of I/O operations | 32k IOPS/vol |  500MB/s max throughput/vol
-### EBS General-Purpose SSD - For general purpose applications and cheaper than the above | 10k IOPS/vol | 160 MB/s throughput/vol
+### General-Purpose SSD (API name gp2) - For general purpose applications and cheaper than the above | 10k IOPS/vol | 160 MB/s throughput/vol
-### Throughout-Optimized HDD - Only 500 IOPS/vol, but with 500MB/s max throughput/vol, and much cheaper
+### Throughout-Optimized Hard Disk Drive (API name st1) - Only 500 IOPS/vol, but with 500MB/s max throughput/vol, and much cheaper
-### Cold HDD - For larger volumes of data with infrequent access.
+### Cold HDD (API name sc1) - For larger volumes of data with infrequent access.
 250 IOPS/vol  and 250 MB/s but the cheapest.
+### EBS Magnetic - Older generater, for infrequently accessed data

-IOPS/vol = IOPS SSD>General Purpose SSD>Throughout Opt HDD>Cold HDD
+IOPS/vol = IOPS > General Purpose > Throughout Opt > Cold HDD
-Throughput/vol = IOPS SSD>Throughout Opt HDD>Cold HDD>General Purpose SSD
+Throughput/vol = IOPS > Throughout Opt  >Cold HDD>General Purpose SSD
 Cost = IOPS SSD>General Purpose SSD>Throughout Opt HDD>Cold HDD

 ##### EBS Volume Features